 6.47.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1:2024 subclause 6.47 is mitigated in Python, which has documented API’s for interfacing with other languages.
+The vulnerabilities as described in ISO/IEC 24772-1:2024 subclause 6.47 are mitigated in Python, which has documented API’s for interfacing with other languages.
 Python has an API that extends Python using libraries coded in C or C++.
 The library or libraries are then imported into a Python module and used in the same manner as a module written in Python.
-The full API exposed to the “C” language by the CPython reference interpreter is documented in the “Python/C API Reference Manual”[15].
+The full API exposed to the “C” language by the CPython reference interpreter is documented in the “Python/C API Reference Manual”[13].
 The section in the Python/C API Reference Manual entitled “Extending Python with C or C++” provides a low-level example of writing an extension module from scratch using that API.

 Conversely, code written in C or C++ can embed Python.
 The standard for embedding Python is documented in “Embedding Python in Another Application” [2].